 Rose felt her cheeks begin to burn.
-“What’s that
+“What’s that supposed to mean?”

 She stared at him.
 “Are you sure you’re in the right house?” she asked, wondering that for the first time in the four years that she’d known him.

 He considered that while examining the stones strewn around where they were sitting.
-“Well, I’m manipulative, cunning, resourceful, and incredibly results-oriented.”
+“Well, I’m pretty manipulative, cunning, resourceful, and incredibly results-oriented.”
 He chose one and threw it at the water.
 It skipped four times before sinking to the bottom.
 “Yeah, Rose.
 I think I’m in the right house.
 Your mistaken opinions aside, being a Slytherin doesn’t have anything to do with being a cruel person, and I’m not a cruel person.”

 And Albus probably wouldn't be friends with someone who was.

-“Brilliant.”
+“I thought so.
+Brilliant.”
 He sighed.
-“I think that at first, I found you interesting because you came across as so incredibly unpleasant, but Albus – who I have always liked very much – seemed to genuinely enjoy spending time with you.
-You’re not his sibling.
-He didn’t have to.
+“All right, I guess I might as well own up to it, then.
+I think that at first, I found you interesting because you came across as so incredibly unpleasant, but Albus – who I have always liked very much – seemed to genuinely enjoy spending time with you.
+You’re not his brother, so he didn’t really have to.
 You could have easily grown apart.
 But you didn’t.”

-“That’s my point.”
+“Well, yeah.
+That’s my point.”
 He frowned.
 “If you make fun of me for any of this, I’m going to hex you into oblivion.”

 “Wasn’t planning on it,” she told him.
 “But can’t I tease you just a little?”